davidcreativeuk/nidirect-prototypeForm/userGuide.md

 1. In your copy of the **nidirect-prototypeForm** on your computer, open the document `formPage-1.html` in a HTML editor.

-2. Go to [GOV.UK design system - components](https://design-system.service.GOV.UK/components/) and copy the HTML of the components you want to use in your prototype.
+2. Go to [GOV.UK design system - components](https://design-system.service.GOV.UK/components/) and copy the HTML of the component you want to use in your prototype.

     ![use the copy code button to copy the HTML code of the component to your computer’s clipboard](./assets/github_images/protoForm-guide-copyCode.png)